Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

+Use the following to answer the next 2 questions.
+The number of cars entering a roadway at a specific exit during the morning rush hour traffic (6AM to 9AM, M-F) is a random variable with an average of 6 cars per minute.
+Suppose the number of cars entering the roadway is the random variable X.
 ### **16. Which discrete distribution will appropriately model X?**
 - **Question:** The number of cars entering a roadway at a specific exit during the morning rush hour traffic (6AM to 9AM, M-F) is a random variable with an average of 6 cars per minute.
 Suppose the number of cars entering the roadway is the random variable X. Which discrete distribution will appropriately model X?
 - **Answer:**